Parent Mental Health Resources

 How to Motivate Your Child to do Homework

 * Work right beside them.
-Whether you are paying bills, writing in your journal, reading a magazine or sorting laundry, stay beside them and you will find there will be much less excuses.
+Whether you are working, paying bills, sorting laundry, etc. stay beside them and you will find there will be less excuses.

 * Give an incentive.
-If you schedule homework before fun-time they have something to anticipate so they are more apt to work much harder.
-Occasionally link a special reward if you see your child is really trying and struggling, this will build more momentum.
+If you schedule homework before free-time they have something to look forward to and are more apt to work harder.

 Does your child rush through their work often making careless mistakes?
 How to slow them down:

-they don't have to get up.
-A quiet place with a drink, snack, plenty of
+* Establish a designated study area that has everything they need so they don't have to get up.
+This should be a quiet place with a drink, snack, plenty of lighting, sharpened pencils, etc.

-Some people have children that actually want everything too perfect.
-They spend way too much time picking their work and making sure everything is correct that they get frustrated that their homework is not getting done.
+Does your child need all their school work to be perfect?
+Do they spend way too much time making sure everything is correct that they get frustrated that their homework is not getting done?